Henryk Arctowski: Tributes

 The Polish research station on King George Island, Henryk Arctowski Polish Antarctic Station, is also named after him.

 His widow established the Arctowski Medal through the Henryk Arctowski Fund, awarded every two years by the National Academy of Sciences for "studies in solar physics and solar-terrestrial relationships."

 The Polish Navy named its survey ship ORP Arctowski after him.

+In 2024, the first biography of the scientist “Henryk Arctowski.
+In a World of Thoughts” written by Dagmara Bożek and Katarzyna Dąbkowska was published.